The Mojave Mile

-IF you plan to be a "walk-in" or "late arriver" and not sign up until you get to Mojave: We really don't recommend that you wait that long to sign up, but hey, we understand.
-If the event has not sold out in advance, we can most likely accommodate you.
-HOWEVER, there are some very important things that you can do before you arrive that will save you a LOT of time (possibly an hour or more) when you get there.
+IF you plan to be a "walk-in" and not sign up until you get to Mojave: We really don't recommend that you wait that long to sign up.
+But, if the event has not sold out in advance, we can most likely accommodate you.
+HOWEVER, there are some very important things that you can do before you arrive that will save you a LOT of time (possibly hours) when you get there.

-TWO - download, print and fill out the Tire, Medical, and Emergency forms.
+TWO - download, print and fill out the Tire, Medical, and Emergency forms ahead of time.